QKTheoNguyen/Music_Classification_Project/README.md

 ## Experiments

 The model was trained on 70% of the GTZAN dataset, validated on 15%, and tested on the remaining 15%.

 The architecture of the CNN model is flexible, allowing experiment on the number of layers and filters.
-The architecture of the model is inspired by the [MusicRecNet model](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/el.2019.4202)
+The architecture of the model is inspired by the [MusicRecNet model](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/el.2019.4202).

-Various time-frequency transformation can be tested in the feature extraction step.
+Various time-frequency transformations can be tested in the feature extraction step.
 In this case, Mel-spectrograms and MFCCs have been used.

 The model is trained using the Adam optimizer and the categorical cross-entropy loss function.

 ## Results